All you need to know about remote turbo kits

 Depending on the boost provided and your vehicles mapping, you will also need to factor in some further modifications to control the exhaust flow through the turbo in the form of a waste gate control and a diverter valve to cut in when you come off throttle to avoid overboost.

-Thankfully the remote turbo is simple in it's setup and tolerates a wide range of varying conditions compared to a conventional turbo.
+Thankfully the remote turbo is relatively simple in it's setup and tolerates a wide range of varying conditions compared to a conventional turbo.

 Their lower boost characteristics avoids many problems with detonation associated with adding a turbo to a conventional engine.